 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.
 Our doctor is available by phone after surgery and will respond quickly to any questions or concerns.

-The ideal age is within the first two weeks of birth, but at our clinic we provide circumcision for males of all ages including older children, adolescents, and adults.
+The ideal age is within the first two weeks of birth, but at our clinic we provide circumcision for babies up to one year, as well as older children (boys 10 and up), adolescents, and adults.
 Since newborn babies are less aware, recover faster, and the risk of complications is lower, families should try their best to have circumcision done as close to this time period as possible.
 However, it is common for a variety of reasons that circumcision will be done at a later time.

 The Pollock circumcision method creator, Dr. Pollock, has published a study that shows our pain control process is highly effective.
-Many babies can sleep right through the entire under 60 second procedure.
+Many babies can sleep right through the entire short procedure.
 Most babies experience little or no pain at all.

-It is not unusual for a baby to sleep 6-8 hours after the procedure and to miss a feeding.
+It is not unusual for a baby to sleep 6-8 hours after the procedure but it is important to wake your son and feed him at normal times so he does not miss a feed.
 Some babies will be irritable for a number of minutes to hours afterwards.
 Behaviourally, most babies are back to themselves by the next day or two.

 The plastibell technique is one of the most common methods used by doctors performing circumcisions in London and the UK.
 With this technique, the baby must go home with a small plastic device tied on to his penis that allows the foreskin to desiccate over subsequent days.
 This is also a lengthier procedure to perform by the physician.